 After a long interval, I am now able to return to my series on submitting in everything.
 This is the fourth and final part.
 If you have not seen the other posts, I recommend reading them.
 This post might stir up some questions that the others might answer.

-This post puts forth suggestions for how a Christian wife might begin to submit in everything to her husband.
+This post puts forth suggestions for how a Christian wife might begin to submit to her husband in everything.
 In all the material I have read over the years about Christian marriage, I don’t ever remember reading about that.
 Sure, there were plenty of teachings that wives are called to submit to their husbands as to the Lord and that husbands are called to lead, but how to begin living those roles was not focused on.
 I would have benefited by some guidance in that area.
-Part of my motivation for writing about marriage and submission on this site is that I remember what it was like looking for direction and having so many questions.
+Part of my motivation for writing about marriage and submission is that I remember what it was like looking for direction and having so many questions.
 I understand why Titus 2:3-5 exists.
 There’s a real need for ministry between older and younger women.
 (Actual age may not always determine what role we fill.)
 When I write, I often have my younger self in mind.
 I hope to provide some guidance to wives who might be in a similar position now.
 I want to serve as the older woman I always wished I could find.

 Why the Emphasis on “Everything”?